ubinexus/sonic-utilities/doc/Command-Reference.md

     -  physical interface name, e.g. "Ethernet10"
     -  port channel name, e.g. "PortChannel0002"
     -  next-hop IP address, e.g. "10.0.0.1"
-    -  next-hop group set of IP addresses with comma seperator, e.g. "10.0.0.1,10.0.0.3"
+    -  next-hop group set of IP addresses with comma separator, e.g. "10.0.0.1,10.0.0.3"
 - "MIRROR INGRESS|EGRESS: session-name" for mirror rules, where "session-name" refers to mirror session

 Users can choose to have a default permit rule or default deny rule.
 In case of default "deny all" rule, add the permitted rules on top of the deny rule.
 In case of the default "permit all" rule, users can add the deny rules on top of it.
-If users have not confgured any rule, SONiC allows all traffic (which is "permit all").
+If users have not configured any rule, SONiC allows all traffic (which is "permit all").

 5) Match  - The fields from the packet header that need to be matched against the same present in the incoming traffic.